Live-In Carer Role

 Qualifications & training

-- An NVQ 2 in Health and Social Care would be desirable, but is not essential as successful candidates will begin an NVQ 6 months after starting with us.
+- An NVQ 2 in Health and Social Care would be desirable, but is not essential as successful candidates will begin an NVQ 6 months after starting with us which we pay for on your behalf.
+We have people from all walks of life.
+Some of our best carers are those that have cared for a family member.

 - Previous care work experience is desirable, either in a formal setting or an informal environment such as caring for a family member, but this is not essential.
-If you don’t have care experience you will need to demonstrate some customer service skills as a basis to build on.
+It’s your natural ability to give and care that is important.

 - You will need excellent communication skills; both verbal and written.
 One of the most important parts of the role is engaging with the customer; chatting, listening and maybe even helping them with their correspondence so your English language skills need to be first rate.